 6. Leveraging all the (really) big data, till the last byte

 When the amount of data gets really big, standard machinery fails.
-Our platforms are based on the Spark platform which lets you use all your data, making sure that the learning models are exposed even to the tiniest of nuances.
+Our data science innovations are based on Spark, which lets you use all your data, making sure that the learning models are exposed even to the tiniest of nuances.

 7. Model ensembling for superior performance

-Every machine learning algorithm has its disadvantages and often the best performance is achieved by harnessing multiple algorithms together.
+Every machine learning algorithm has its disadvantages.
+Often the best performance is achieved by harnessing multiple algorithms together.
 Our platform trains several different algorithms and then combines their predictions to obtain superior performance.

 8. Feature importance at the individual level

 After learning has occurred, it is very informative for the entrepreneur to understand what in the data has the most effect on the behavior of her clients.
 This is called feature importance and gives a global point of view on the task.
-A deeper understanding is obtained by analyzing the reaction of the model on the sample level, thus, enabling one to take actions targeted at individuals.
-Our platform provides both.
+You can obtain deeper understanding by analyzing the model on the sample level, thus enabling you to take actions targeted at individuals.
+Our data science technologies provide both.

 9. Clustering, targeting specific groups

 This is a type of unsupervised learning aimed at finding meaningful intrinsic structures within the data by grouping similar points together.
-The division of the data into similar segments enables the decision-makers to target specific groups of individuals with campaigns better suited for them.
+The division of the data into similar segments enables decision-makers to A prediction is the ultimate goal of a predictive model.
+In Pecan, a prediction is often tied to a specific customer.
+After learning from data… specific groups of individuals with campaigns better suited for them.
 This is another capability of our platform.

 10. Preventing feature drift automatically

-We believe that we have solved some of the most burdensome challenges facing data scientists and that the road is clear now for building accurate models in a much shorter timeframe.
+We believe that with these data science breakthroughs, we’ve solved some of the most burdensome challenges facing data scientists.
+The road is clear now for building accurate models in a much shorter time frame.